 403 b & 457b Savings Plans

 A 403(b) plan, also known as a tax sheltered account (TSA) plan, is a retirement plan for certain employees of public schools.
 As part of the SDP’s Section 403(b) Tax Sheltered Plan, at any time during your employment, you may contribute a portion of your salary on a pre-tax basis (Traditional 403(b)) or on a post-tax basis (Roth 403(b)) to an authorized SDP program-participating carrier.
 In addition to the 403(b) plan, the School District of Philadelphia has added a 457(b) Deferred Compensation plan to help employees take advantage of additional savings limits and other features unique to 457(b) plans.
-These are voluntary retirement savings that can be made through payroll contributions.
+These are voluntary retirement savings that can be made through payroll contributions and are 100% employee funded.
+There is no employer contribution.
 Please contact the individual vendor for more information.

 What is a basis point?